 Parts Used Ripe berries, needles, and sometimes roots.

 Native Region Juniper is native to most of the northern world.
 The cypress family arose during the Triassic period, roughly 250 million years ago, resulting in Juniper being found in North America, Asia, Japan, Europe, and Northern Africa.
 In Central/Eastern America, we most commonly use Juniperus virginiana.

 Geographic Distribution Juniper can thrive in a wide variety of temperatures, soil conditions, and elevations, though it doesn't favor extreme climates.
 It is very easy to find in fields, roadsides, ridges, rocky slopes, cliffs, and balds.
 Many varieties of Juniper are planted as an ornamental or decorative element in landscaping.

 Botanical Description There are up to 62 species of Juniper that grow in many forms – either as a groundcover, shrub, or tree.
-Juniper is a perennial deciduous shrub with numerous stems and reddish or brown bark.
+Juniper is a coniferous tree or shrub with numerous stems and reddish or brown bark.
 Males and females flower on separate trees with female trees producing the "berries", which are actually cones.
 Berries are green in their first year and then ripen after 2-3 years, turning dark blue or purpleish-silver after the first frost.